dotnet/runtimelab/docs/design/coreclr/botr/managed-type-system.md

-# Type System Overview
+# Managed Type System Overview

 Author: Michal Strehovsky ([@MichalStrehovsky](https://github.com/MichalStrehovsky)) - 2016

 ## Introduction

-The type system is a major component of CoreRT.
+The managed type system is a major component of CoreRT.
 It represents the modules, types, methods, and fields within a program and provides higher level services to the type system users that lets them get answers to various interesting questions.

+The managed type system is equivalent of [CoreCLR type system](type-system.md) rewritten in C#.
+We've always wanted to implement runtime functionality in C#.
+The managed type system is the infrastructure that allows us to do that.

 Some of the high level services the type system provides are: